Essay

 So.
 AI.

-Leo XIV titled his first encyclical Magnificent Humanity.
+Pope Leo XIV titled his first encyclical Magnificent Humanity.
 Humanity is magnificent because it is unfinished, and the unfinishing has been entrusted to us.